The best layout depends very much on what you want to use it for ...

 For a given input text, we assume that a finger would need to move one key width (plus down and up and back) for each character in the text.
 So the distance is calculated as (number of characters * (19 + 4 + 4 + 19) mm).
 This is then compared to the actual distance measured, and turned into a percentage.It's quite possible for a layout to achieve over 100%, especially the split-case designs and other AltGr designs which have more than one lower case letter on a key.

 Many years ago, when Maltron launched their keyboard and custom letter layout, one of the selling points they used was to point out how many more words you could type on their Home Row, compared to QWERTY.

 While correct, this comparison was a little disengenuous, because the concept of a Home Row, and even touch typing, did not exist when QWERTY was designed.
 So it was kind of like pointing out that your car has rubber tyres while your neighbour's ox wagon does not.

-So I wrote a program to count how many words each layout can type, using the home keys.
-See the Home Key Words results.
+We count how many words each layout can type, using just the home keys.

 There are some issues regarding using word-based metrics to compare keyboards, as opposed to finger-based metrics:

 The following are weighted analyses of typing bigrams, trigrams, quadgrams and common words, on the home keys.

 Methodology: Each finger is numbered from 1 to 5, from thumb to pinky.
 This is basically in order of strength and flexibility, and is not entirely accurate because the ratios are not correct, but since they will be evaluated against other layouts in the same way, it should all come out in the wash.

 Then we see if the required text can be typed on the home keys, and if so, with which fingers.
 Let us assume we want to type "th", and both letters are on the home keys, with t on an index finger, and e on a middle finger.